Ladysnake/Ladysnake.github.io/wiki/requiem/possession.md

 #### ![Totem of Skeletonizations](img/totem_of_skeletonization.png)Totem of Skeletonization

 This variant of the Totem of Undying will **revive you as a Skeleton** once you die.
-It must be held just like the Totem of Undying and works independent from hosts. **The Totem of Skeletonization is currently unobtainable**.
+It must be held just like the Totem of Undying and works independent of hosts.

+**The Totem of Skeletonization is currently unobtainable**.